-International Interdisciplinary Summer School 2016
+International Interdisciplinary Summer School 2017

 To apply for the international summer school, applicants have to send in a completed application form downloadable from our website (www.unseld-lectures.de/cfa), including a CV according to usual standards.
 Additionally, each applicant is required to submit an essay of up to 5000 characters.
 This essay should delineate your specific motivations and qualifications for the summer school's topic.
-Deadline for the receipt of complete applications (application form, CV, essay) is February 20th, 2016.
-A letter of admission will reach successful applicants by March 15th.
+Deadline for the receipt of complete applications (application form, CV, essay) is March 10th, 2017.
+A letter of admission will reach successful applicants by March 30th.

 There is no program fee.
 The Forum Scientiarum seeks to facilitate the participation of competent students from all over the world, and as the Forum Scientiarum is provided a limited fund by the Udo Keller Foundation Forum Humanum for covering part of travel expenses, limited financial resources should not affect your decision to apply.
 Moreover, the Forum Scientiarum will assist participants in finding inexpensive accommodation.
 For more information please see our website.

-Applications should be sent to unseld(at)fsci.uni-tuebingen.de or to our postal address:
+Applications should be sent to unseld[at]fsci.uni-tuebingen.de or to our postal address:

 We ask applicants to subscribe to a mailing list for further updates on this event.
-For subscription, send an e-mail to unseld(at)fsci.uni-tuebingen.de including the name of your university.
+For subscription, send an e-mail to unseld[at]fsci.uni-tuebingen.de including the name of your university.

 If you have any questions, please do not hesitate to contact us by e-mail or consult our website.